RevolutionAnalytics/checkpoint-server/docs/setting-up-deploy-keys.md

 2.1 You need to make sure that the user account is configured to use ssh for git operations.
 e.g. the remote URL in the repos .git/config needs to be set for ssh rather than https:

-2.2 You need to add an extra piece of info after the .com in the remote origin URL. (-MRAN-site OR -OSS-site)
+2.2 You need to add an extra piece of info after the .com in the remote origin URL.
+(-MRAN-site OR -OSS-site) This is very important for later on.

 Look carefully here, notice the dash and text after the .com:
 `git@github.com-MRAN-site:RA-Internal/MRAN-site.git`